peter88213/nvhelp-de/source/tree_context_menu.rst

 Löschens the selected Plotlinie/plot point.

 .. caution::
-   Be aware, there is no “Undo” feature.
+   Be aware, there is no "Undo" feature.
 If you delete a Plotlinie, all its plot points will be gelöscht, too.